mwganson/pdwrapper/README.md

 <br/>
 ### Wire Order group
 #### Wire Order (integer list) (WireWrapper types only)
 This is an integer list that can be used to reorder the wires that are imported from the Linked Object.
 The Linked Object itself is not changed.
 For example, if the Linked Object is a sketch with 3 wires, then the default Wire Order for this PDWrapper object (WireWrapper types only) will be "[1,2,3]".
 Most of the time the Wire Order is irrelevant and can be ignored, but sometimes it can be critical, particularly for Lofts and Multi-section Sweeps.
-During a Loft Wire1 of Sketch1 is lofted to Wire1 of Sketch2, Wire2 to Wire2, Wire3 to Wire3, etc.  The order of the wires is based on their order of creation when making the sketch.
+During a Loft Wire1 of Sketch1 is lofted to Wire1 of Sketch2, Wire2 to Wire2, Wire3 to Wire3, etc.  The order of the wires isf based on their order of creation when making the sketch.
 A very common scenario is to create the wires in the sketches out of order and to have the loft fail due to crossed wires leading to self-intersections.
 In the screenshot below there is an example of such a case of crossed wires, repaired using a WireWrapper type of PDWrapper to re-order the wires of one of the sketches.</br/>
 <br/>
 <img src="pdwrapper_scr3.png" alt= "screenshot 3"><br/>
 <br/>